 This potential risk of damage to veins or arteries is an uncommon complication in the hands of experienced vascular and spine surgeons.

 In general, the principal risk of this type of spine surgery is that a solid fusion will not be obtained (nonunion) and further surgery to re-fuse the spine may be necessary.
 Fusion rates for an ALIF are typically as high as 90% to 95%.6

 - Have had prior lower back surgery

 - Have multiple level fusion surgery

-In addition, there is a risk of achieving a successful fusion, but the patient’s pain does not subside.
+In addition, there is a risk that the patient’s back pain does not subside, despite achieving a successful fusion.
 For more information, see Failed Back Surgery Syndrome.